Vanished glories of Radford House

 MANSION’S FATE

 When the fate of the mansion appeared to be sealed, some representations were made locally to try to preserve it.
-But the state of dilapidation into which this 50 room dwelling was slowly but surely falling, and the ever increasing expenditure with which the Trustees were being faced, determined the issue, and everything structural which represented Radford and it’s immediate dependencies was completely swept away.
+But the state of dilapidation into which this 50-room dwelling was slowly but surely falling, and the ever-increasing expenditure with which the Trustees were being faced, determined the issue, and everything structural that represented Radford and its immediate dependencies was completely swept away.

-Radford was a large mansion in a low situation at the head of Hooe Lake, and it commanded a prospect which was still pleasing 17 years ago.
-There was some evidence that the earlier house had been quadrangular, and that the two long wings, one on each side of the forecourt, were either complete rebuildings, as far as that at the south-west was concerned, or remodellings, with regard to that at the south-east, the rebuilding having taken place in the mid 18th century, and the remodelling in the late 17th. century.
+Radford was a large mansion in a low situation at the head of Hooe Lake, and it commanded a prospect that was still pleasing 17 years ago.
+There was some evidence that the earlier house had been quadrangular and that the two long wings, one on each side of the forecourt, were either complete rebuildings, as far as that at the south-west was concerned, or remodelings, with regard to that at the south-east, the rebuilding having taken place in the mid 18th century, and the remodeling in the late 17th. century.

 There was nothing suggestive in the whole house of anything earlier than the late 16th century, which the general remodelling that the whole place underwent in not entirely conceal.
-It preserved in the central block and the projecting side-wings a reminder of the E shaped plan so popular during Elizabeth I’s reign, though the original main entrance, probably through, a porch in the centre of the main front, was removed at the remodelling and rebuilding.
+It is preserved in the central block and the projecting side-wings are a reminder of the E-shaped plan so popular during Elizabeth I’s reign, though the original main entrance, probably through, a porch in the centre of the main front, was removed at the remodelling and rebuilding.

 INTERIOR FEATURES